 Public Access Computers and Wireless Internet

-The Adult Services Department has 12 public-access Internet computers installed with popular software applications (Microsoft Word, Excel, etc.):
+The Reference & Archives Department has 8 public-access Internet computers installed with popular software applications (Microsoft Word, Excel, etc.):

-- Ten computers are available for 1-hour sessions (limit of two sessions per day).
+- Eight computers are available for 1-hour sessions (limit of two sessions per day).

 Users must have a valid library card from Danville Public Library or another area public library.
-Users sign in at the Internet kiosk located across from the Adult Services Desk and are limited to two 1-hour sessions per day.
+Users sign in at the internet computers using their library card barcode.

-For those traveling through town who do not have a valid library card, the library can issue a day pass, up to a limit of 3 passes total.
+For those traveling through town who do not have a valid library card, the library can issue a day pass.
 The library sells flash drives for patrons who wish to save their work.

 The library also offers free wireless Internet access to people with laptops, tablets, phones, or other devices that access the Internet.

 Print from your mobile device using our wireless printing service.
 You can pickup your print job at the Reference Desk on the 2nd Floor of the Library, or we can have it ready for you at Curbside Pickup.
 You do not need to be in the Library to send your print job, it can be sent from anywhere in the world.
 You do not need a library card to use the wireless printing service.